David-and-Kenny/Windowing/README.md

 =========
 What still needs to be done

-Finish populateTableMethod with all the table values-
+Finish populateTableMethod with all the table values
 	//ive created an array selectedCells[][] that holds boolean values for if a cell is already submitted. so when the checks are made make sure the value isnt already submitted before you set a value to the table.